 Dhufish are relatively sedentary fish, however, they are prone to being startled by loud noises, rapid movements and sudden changes in light intensity.
 Therefore all tanks must be fitted with a well-secured net, to prevent the fish from jumping out.
-In addition, all tanks containing dhufish broodstock at the ADU are partially covered with black plastic to provide a shaded area.
+In addition, all tanks containing dhufish broodstock at the ADU were partially covered with black plastic to provide a shaded area.
 The dhufish tend to prefer the shade, only coming out in the open for feeding.

 The maximum stocking density required for holding dhufish broodstock, while still allowing reproductive development has not been investigated.
-At the ADU, stocking density is kept low, at less than 1kg of fish per 1000L.
+At the ADU, stocking density was kept low, at less than 1kg of fish per 1000L.
 It has been found that only 1 male per tank (and usually the largest one) sexually matures (Appendix J).
 For this reason only two males are placed in each broodstock tank with one being substantially larger than the other.
 Although only the largest male would be expected to mature, if the larger male is in poor condition and so fails to mature, the smaller male is likely to mature in its place.
 Five or six females are placed in each tank.
-Fish up to 8kg have been held successfully, however, at the ADU fish between 3 and 6 kg are preferred.
+Fish up to 8kg have been held successfully, however, at the ADU fish between 3 and 6 kg were preferred.
 This is a compromise between the egg production potential (larger fish usually produce more eggs) and ease of handling.

 At the ADU there are two sources of salt-water: salt-water bore and ocean water.
 Ocean water is pumped from the ocean, while bore salt-water is pumped from 18m below the ground approximately 10m from the shoreline.
-Ocean water is currently the preferred water source as initial trials of holding wild-caught dhufish in bore-water have been unsuccessful, with many fish dying after 6 months of exposure to the bore-water (Appendix B).
-Interestingly, some hatchery-reared dhufish have been held on bore-water for more than a year and remain healthy.
+Ocean water was the preferred water source as initial trials of holding wild-caught dhufish in bore-water were unsuccessful, with many fish dying after 6 months of exposure to the bore-water (Appendix B).
+Interestingly, some hatchery-reared dhufish have been held in bore-water for more than three years and remain healthy.
 Bore water at the ADU has high carbon dioxide levels and low pH.
 These, or a combination of these features are thought to be the cause of the problems experienced with holding wild-caught dhufish in borewater at the ADU.
 Bore-water however has several advantages over ocean water as it is not influenced by weather and tidal conditions, has a more stable temperature and is easier to maintain due to reduce filtration requirements.
-Trials are therefore continuing to see if the bore-water can be made more suitable for rearing dhufish by degassing.
+Trials were undertaken to see if the bore-water could be made more suitable for rearing dhufish by degassing.

-In the meantime, each broodstock tank is supplied with air and ocean water filtered to $10\mu$ m (nominal).
-Both recirculation and flow through systems are currently in use for dhufish broodstock.
-Water temperature ranges annually between 15 and 26°C. Optimal temperatures have not been determined, however, it is likely that temperature between 16 and 23°C is most suitable.
+Each broodstock tank was supplied with air and ocean water filtered to $10\mu m$ (nominal).
+Both recirculation and flow through systems were used for dhufish broodstock.
+Ocean water temperature ranges annually between 15 and 26°C. Optimal temperatures have not been determined, however, it is likely that temperature between 16 and 23°C is most suitable.
 These temperatures are similar to those experienced in the wild (Pearce, 1991) and the incidence of exophthalmia appears to increase at temperatures above 23 °C (Dr F. Stephens, School of Veterinary Studies, Murdoch University, pers. com, 2000). pH of ocean water is normally between 8.1 and 8.2 with salinity ranging between 33 and 35 ppt.

-Tanks are vacuumed regularly to prevent build up of waste products on the tank bottom.
-The drain valve is also regularly purged.
-Uneaten food is removed by dip-net soon after feeding.
+The ADU broodstock tanks were vacuumed regularly to prevent build up of waste products on the tank bottom.
+The drain valve was also regularly purged.
+Uneaten food was removed by dip-net soon after feeding.